-1. Whether the community support organization facilitates greater use of broadband service by all vulnerable populations as identified within the NOFO.
+1. Whether the community support organization facilitates greater use of broadband service by vulnerable populations, including, but not limited to, low-income individuals, unemployed individuals, children, and aged individuals.

 The definitions and sources used to identify the types of community anchor institutions are listed in the table below.
 Provided is the corresponding list of Community Anchor Institutions and the data source list associated with the Community Anchor Institutions.